 PJ Print has replaced an ageing perfect binder with a Horizon BQ270 from IFS.
-The new single clamp machine joins a StitchLiner and creaser supplied by IFS, at the Ipswich commercial printer.
+The new single clamp machine joins a StitchLiner and creaser that were also supplied by IFS, at the Ipswich commercial printer.

 Managing director Ben Perkins says: “It was time to replace the system we had.
 The choice was straight forward as we are very used to Horizon systems.
 As well as the binder we were updating we also have a StitchLiner, folder and a creaser.
 There was no need to look at what else was on the market.